JuliaDynamics/LightSumTypes.jl/README.md

 ## Macro-Benchmarks

 Micro-benchmarks are very difficult to design to be robust, so usually it is better to have some evidence on more realistic programs.
-You can find some of them at https://juliadynamics.github.io/Agents.jl/stable/performance_tips/#multi_vs_union (consider that `@multiagent :opt_speed` benchmarks).
-Speed-ups in those cases are sometimes over 5x in respect to `Union` types.
+You can find some of them at [https://juliadynamics.github.io/Agents.jl/stable/performance_tips/#multi_vs_union](https://juliadynamics.github.io/Agents.jl/previews/PR1055/performance_tips/#sum_vs_union).
+Speed-ups in some cases are over 6x in respect to `Union` types.

 ## Contributing